Gandingan: Technique

 The gandingan is usually played while standing behind the instrument with the gandingan player holding two wooden mallets.
-The mallets, called balu, are wrapped tightly with strips of rubber at one end and are considered lighter and smaller than those balu used for the agung.
+The mallets (balu) are wrapped tightly with strips of rubber at one end and are considered lighter and smaller than those balu used for the agung.
 The rubber ends of the balu are held between the opposing knobs of the gandingan and the player would use them to strike the knobs to achieve a sound.

 Gandingan players can demonstrate different techniques dependent on the occasion.
 In formal kulintang performances, players would use all four gongs, but during some informal occasions, such as a playing style called apad and kulndet, players would use only three of the highest pitched gongs of the gandingan.
 And in instances such as gandingan contest, gandingan players may be assisted by two mulits (kulintang assistants) who hold the gongs steadily in place as players ferociously demonstrate their virtuosity on the instrument.